mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1527 out of 1589 answered</p>

-We didn’t ask this question on the previous iteration but thought that doing so now would be a good idea, given we know that our documentation is not only visited by developers.
-Optimizing our language, and even the code itself, to be understandable by other team members such as designers and product managers makes the whole design system conversation way more inclusive and approachable.
-And the results illustrate that this thinking might make a lot of sense indeed.
+This is a new question in our annual survey, and the results highlight the fact that our documentation is not just for developers.
+It's crucial for our docs—and even the code itself—to be easily understood by designers, product managers, and other less technical team members who may be stakeholders in engineering projects.

 ### How many web applications did you or your team deliver using MUI this year?